pypa/virtualenv/docs/development.rst

 Some tests require additional dependencies to be run, such is the various shell activators (``bash``, ``fish``, ``powershell``, etc).
-These tests will automatically be skipped if these are not present, note however that in CI all tests are run; so if all tests succeed locally it may still fail in the CI.
+These tests will automatically be skipped if these are not present, note however that in CI all tests are run; so even if all tests succeed locally for you, they may still fail in the CI.

 Running linters
 ~~~~~~~~~~~~~~~